ygypt/lang/grammar.md

 ```
 sa has (x has y)

+sake : ke is introduced
 sake ka : ke has ka
+sake ka ki : ke has ka and ki
-sake xeko ka : ke has ko is ka
+sake xeko : ke has the existence of ko
 ```
 ```
 ca causation (x caused y)